Buying Guides By Wyatt Jenkins March 31, 2026 11 min read

 3) Goodyear UltraGrip Performance 3

-Best for: Drivers who want confident braking across wet and snowy winter conditions, plus excellent noise/ride quality.
+Best for: Drivers who want confident braking across wet and snowy winter conditions, plus a quiet, smooth ride.

-• Snow and ice traction: Solid grip for everyday winter driving.
+• Snow and ice traction: A strong everyday winter option for drivers who face mixed winter conditions.

 Michelin Pilot Alpin 5 tire with visible size and sidewall details